LibraryCarpentry/lc-open-refine/_episodes/09-undo-and-redo.md

 However, if you 'undo' a set of steps and then start doing new transformations, the greyed out steps will disappear and you will no longer have the option to 'redo' these steps.

-If you wish to save a set of steps to be re-applied later, or to a different project, you can click the ```Extract``` button.
-This gives you the option to select the steps you want to save, and to copy the transformations included in the selected steps in a format called 'JSON'
+If you wish to save a set of steps to be re-applied later, for instance, to a different project, you can click the ```Extract``` button.
+This gives you the option to select steps that you want to save, and extract the codes for those steps in a format called ‘JSON’.
+You can copy the extracted JSON and save it as a simple text file (e.g. in Notepad).

 To apply a set of steps you have copied or saved in this 'JSON' format use the ```Apply``` button and paste in the JSON.
 In this way you can share transformations between projects and each other.